Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ### Experiment
 #### Two TCP Cubic sessions

-Below is an output captured for two TCP Cubic session.
-If you compare this with two reno session output, you can see that the buffer fills are more frequent.
+Repeating the experiment for two TCP Cubic sessions, below is the observed behavior.
+If you compare this with reno session output, you can see that the buffer fills are more frequent, which tells that window growth happens more aggressively.
 You can also observe the cubic function growth in the `cwnd` plot.

 {: .center}
 ![Two TCP Cubic sesions](/images/post13/double_cubic_output.png "Double Cubic Output")